 Camuy River runs through the cave.
 The highlight of the tour is a large sinkhole where sun rays often shine through into the cave.

-To visit Rio Camuy Cave Park, you’ll want to call ahead to make a reservation for your visit, as tours are limited and Rio Camuy Cave Park sells out.
+To visit Rio Camuy Cave Park, you’ll have to call or email in advance to make a reservation for your visit, or book a guided tour that includes Rio Camuy.
+Tickets are limited and Rio Camuy Cave Park sells out.